Mukheem1603/Search_Algos_-C-/README.md

+# Searching:
+`Search algorithm` is the step-by-step procedure used to locate specific data among a collection of data.
+It is considered a fundamental procedure in computing.
+In computer science, when searching for data, the difference between a fast application and a slower one often lies in the use of the proper search algorithm.

-# Search algorithms:
+## Search algorithms:
 1. Linear Search
 2. Binary Search
 3. Fibonacci Search

-## Searching:
-`Search algorithm` is the step-by-step procedure used to locate specific data among a collection of data.
-It is considered a fundamental procedure in computing.
-In computer science, when searching for data, the difference between a fast application and a slower one often lies in the use of the proper search algorithm.

-## Linear Search:
+### Linear Search:
  `Linear search` is a very simple search algorithm.
 In this type of search, a sequential search is made over all items one by one.
 Every item is checked and if a match is found then that particular item is returned, otherwise the search continues till the end of the data collection.
  #### Pseudocode:
  ````